amethystaurora-robo/plasim_rare_events/README.md

 - AMOC overturning, how it's calculated - looking at one specific region - SPG
 - Describe RE algorithm again, put graphs of AMOC spread and calculations of resampling time, AC time

+- Have transition already with Matteo's k value, add mine

+- Final thing will be changin the algorithm used ?
+Can ask today what the goal is with these runs